MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.226-7001.md

 (c) The Contracting Officer and the Contractor, acting in good faith, may rely on the representation of an Indian organization, Indian-owned economic enterprise, or Native Hawaiian small business concern as to its eligibility, unless an interested party challenges its status or the Contracting Officer has independent reason to question that status.

-(d) In the event of a challenge to the representation of a subcontractor, the Contracting Officer will refer the matter to -
+(d) In the event of a challenge to the representation of a subcontractor, the Contracting Officer will refer the matter to—

 (1)(i) For matters relating to Indian organizations or Indian-owned economic enterprises: